ajolex/job-application-agent/README.md

 The tool will:

-- Search all job boards
+- Search all job boards via APIs
-- Match jobs to your profile
+- Match jobs to your profile (filtering out visa-restricted positions)
-- Generate cover letters for good matches
+- Generate cover letters saved as `.md` files in `output/cover_letters/`
-- Email you the results
+- Email you a compact summary with job links

 ---